roy-group-poster-we-are-not-built-for-easy

 ,

-Conversations with Roy: The Three Keys to Unlocking Exponential Impact
+Conversations With Roy: The Three Keys to Unlocking Exponential Impact

 Every now and then, a leader’s candid insight makes our hearts skip a beat.
 This month, we bring you an in-depth conversation with Margo Long, one of the most perceptive and unguarded humans we know.
 (She’s also ultra-competent, having steered her organization to surpass its five-year strategic targets in a mere three.)